ReneRuts/Zoomi/README.md

   >
   >  to run it on te background on the device.

+c.
+We now have to install frida to our host.
+  > In your cmd create a venv environment to install the right python modules

+  > then activate the venv environment and run the folowing commands: `pip3 install frida-tools`

+  > when that is installed you can test if it works with the command: `frida-ps -U` if this gives output frida is installed on your host and you can move on to the next step

   **2. We have to look for interesting functions on the apk.**

   > I've done this for you and I found the isRoot() function inside of the loginScreen.kt file.